 Organic yogurt has healthy protein and carbs, associated with better immunity and reduced risk for colon cancer.
 And with dairy in general, fermentation breaks down milk sugar lactose, helping with insulin levels and digestion.
-But Gale advises us to drink non-hormone treated dairy, like whole-fat products from pastured cows.

 “Just don’t overdo it because the saturated fats in dairy can cause inflammation, which is not good for cancer,” she says, adding to avoid milk that is mass manufactured because it’s injected with hormones and antibiotics.

 Shop at organic food stores, Asian markets or major supermarkets that can tell you the food isn’t pasteurized or homogenized; these processes destroy health-promoting microorganisms.

 Some of these products are available online, through Berkeley Bowl in the US, Cold Storage in Singapore, or other on-line “stores” (e.g., Amazon.com sells raw, organic sauerkraut).

 Know some fermented foods may be safer than others

 “With some products, probiotics are added by food manufacturers (called seeding).
 Then there are probiotics from wild fermentation, where the food is left open to the air to take up microbes,” says Gale.